botanicals/botanicalsdesign-v2/cms/content/pages/about.md

           We love everything plantscapes.
 We grew up at Sandia Farms, a greenhouse owned and operated by our family in St George, Utah.
 There we developed a love for plants and helping other receive the positive effects of having their space plantscaped.

-          In the last few years, we have also expanded our business to own three retail locations where we sell ceramic pottery, metal art, yard decor, and more.
-We have one [location in St George, Utah](/locations/saint-george), [another further north in Sandy, Utah](/locations/sandy), and [another even further north in Kaysville, Utah.](/locations/kaysville)
+          In the last few years, we have also expanded our business to own two retail locations where we sell ceramic pottery, metal art, yard decor, and more.
+We have one [location in St George, Utah](/locations/saint-george) and [another further north in Sandy, Utah](/locations/sandy).
       - type: button
         text: Request a free consultation today
         href: /request-consultation